When I first started working from home, I wrote about how much I loved it.

 Have a place in the house that is a non-working area

 I have a small townhouse (compared to Australian housing standards), so this is not all that easy.
-I tend to mainly relax out in my courtyard (usually with Bella by my side).
+I tend to mainly relax out in my courtyard (usually with my boy by my side).

 The trick is to sit correctly (you need to constantly recorrect your posture) and to take regular breaks in which you move around and stretch.
 I plan on taking this a step further by actually stepping out of the house and going for a walk.